An Empirical Study of Testing Practices in Open Source AI Agent Frameworks and Agentic Applications: RQ2: How do these testing practices map to the architectural components of the agent frameworks and agentic applications?

 \subsubsection{Component-wise Test Frequency}

 \textbf{AI agent testing inverts the traditional ML paradigm, shifting testing effort from the non-deterministic model to the deterministic artifacts around it}.
 Figure~\ref{fig:result:combined:components} presents the distribution of test functions across architectural components within agent frameworks and agentic applications.
-Our analysis shows where the testing effort is invested: \component{Resource Artifacts} receive the lion's share of testing effort, accounting for 29.7\% of tests in frameworks and 39.2\% in applications.
-This is in stark contrast to the \component{Plan Body} (containing the FM), which receives much lower direct testing effort ($<=5\%$ in both cases).
-The disparity highlights a dramatic reallocation of engineering effort compared to traditional ML, where model testing typically commands 24--30\% of the focus~\citep{openja2024empirical}.
-This suggests that developers are strategically investing their limited testing resources in the components they can reliably control and verify.
+To quantify the testing effort, we triangulate our findings using two complementary metrics: (i) the raw count of test functions, a standard proxy in ML testing research~\citep{openja2024empirical}, and (ii) the Lines of Code (LoC) within those tests, a widely accepted measure of implementation effort in software engineering~\citep{labuschagne2017measuring}.
+Together, these metrics capture both how often components are tested and how much coding effort is invested in testing them.
+Our analysis shows where the testing effort is invested: \component{Resource Artifacts} receive the lion's share of testing effort, accounting for 29.7\% (tested in 112 functions out of 377 sampled functions) of test functions in frameworks (27.8\% LoC, consuming 1,209 lines out of 4,354 lines of test code) and 39.2\% (tested in 149 functions out of 382 sampled functions) in applications (35.2\% LoC, 1480 out of 4,197 LoC).
+This is in stark contrast to the \component{Plan Body} (containing the FM), which receives much lower direct testing effort accounting for 4.8\% (tested in 18 functions out of 377 sampled functions) of test functions in frameworks (4.7\% LoC, 203 out of 4,354 LoC) and 5.0\% (tested in 19 functions out of 382 sampled functions) in applications (5.2\% LoC, 220 out of 4,197 LoC).
+The disparity highlights a dramatic reallocation of engineering effort compared to traditional ML, where model testing typically consumes 24--30\% of the effort~\citep{openja2024empirical}.
+This suggests that developers are strategically allocating their limited testing resources to components they can reliably control and verify.